happyplan/happyplan/README.md

 To generate these 3 configurations files (bower, jekyll & compass) before launching the `dev` task (eg: to install a bower component) you can run

-    $ grunt happyPlan:init
+    $ happy init

 *This task is not required since it's launched by all build tasks*

-## Build

-To build the website

-    $ grunt dist
+---

 ### Development

 Using `watch` will allow you to test & dev your posts with livereload included (it needs a [livereload browser extension](http://go.livereload.com/extensions))

-    $ grunt
+    $ happy dev

 #### Server

-When you start `grunt`, you already have a server started to display your webpages. `http://localhost:8080` should be opened in your browser automatically :)
+When you start `happy dev`, you already have a server started to display your webpages. `http://localhost:8080` should be opened in your browser automatically :)

----
+## Build

+To build the website

+    $ happy dist

 ## Publish on gh-pages (github)

 If you want to publish your build on the gh-pages:

-    $ grunt publish
+    $ happy publish

-This script builds the website (grunt dist) & commit + push on gh-pages branch.
+This script builds the website (happy dist) & commit + push on gh-pages branch.

 #### Warning for username.github.com